dinosimone/suitecrm-ruby/README.md

 )
 ```

-## Development
+## Testing

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+In developement, run the app using

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+    $ rspec

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/suitecrm-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/dinosimone/suitecrm-ruby.